 “The breed, feed and living conditions are so important,” he says.
 “That’s why you need a good supplier, because their knowledge of the best product is the chef’s best ally.
 Really, the chef’s job is easy.
 We only have to handle it with care and cook it to perfection.”

 Of course, a good cut of steak demands a good wine.
-Fortunately, 6 HEAD boasts a wine list curated by Ben Preston, the restaurant’s senior beverage manager.
+Fortunately, the steakhouse boasts a wine list curated by Ben Preston, the restaurant’s senior beverage manager.

 Having recommended a glass of the Heathcote Estate Slaughterhouse – the perfect complement to my tender steak – his next choice of a Cane Cut Semillon brings a sharp relief to the lingering taste of my panna cotta dessert.